ryanc20/alien-invasion-game/README.md

 ## How to Run

-Download the repository (assuming Python and the Pygame library are installed) and run the alien_invasion.py
+Download the repository (assuming Python and the Pygame library are installed) and run the alien_invasion.py file.

 ## Note